Death toll in central China floods rises to 302, dozens still missing - RFI

 -- Angry response --

-City and provincial officials have faced calls for accountability, with the wife of one of the subway victims telling local media she would sue the metro operator for negligence.#photo1
+City and provincial officials have faced calls for accountability, with the wife of one of the subway victims telling local media she would sue the metro operator for negligence.

-News of the death tolls enraged China's social media users who demanded better disaster management protocols and criticised the government's response.
+News of the death toll enraged China's social media users who demanded better disaster management protocols and criticised the government's response.#photo1

-"Can we do a good check of Zhengzhou's drainage system?" a Zhengzhou resident wrote on Weibo.
+"Can we do a good check of Zhengzhou's drainage system?" a resident wrote on Weibo.

 "We're digging and building roads every day... change the leadership and do it all over again, all the money has been spent on superficial things!"